 Orange County Divorce Attorney

-When you are interested in dissolving your marriage, there are several
+If you are considering dissolving your marriage, there are several aspects

-aspects that you must consider beyond splitting the union between you
+that you must consider beyond splitting the union between you and your

-and your spouse.
-For example, if there are minor children involved, you
+spouse.
+For example, if there are minor children involved, you must think

-must think about the issues of child custody and child support.
-Additionally,
+about the issues of child custody and child support.
+Additionally, most

 between the two partners.
 In cases where one spouse was the domestic partner